 - Important Documents: Check the spelling of your name and address on each of those important documents.
 If you’ve moved or would like your full name on the invoice, please let us know ahead of time so we can have all of the documents ready to ensure a smooth pickup and an easier time when you go to register your teardrop trailer.

-- VIN Verification: Your Escapod will need to be present while registering at the DMV.
-They will most likely need to do a VIN verification, which requires the trailer itself.
+- VIN Verification: You won’t be able to utilize any online services during your initial registration.
+Your Escapod will need to be present while registering at the DMV.
+A Law Enforcement officer or qualified DMV employee will most likely need to do a VIN verification, which requires the trailer itself.
 You will find your VIN plate under the tongue storage on your Escapod's frame.

-- Trailer Classification: Sometimes, the DMV has trouble classifying our trailers.
-Please note that your teardrop is a camper or a camp trailer, NOT a travel trailer.
+- Trailer Classification: Sometimes, the DMV has trouble classifying our type of trailers.
+Please note that your teardrop is a camper or a camp trailer, NOT a travel trailer, semitrailer, or utility trailer.
 (Just in case you were wondering: camper trailers are smaller trailers that are a maximum of 13 feet in length.
 Also, they have been designed for camping trips.
 This means that they are capable of traveling on rougher terrain, and can handle exposure to harsher weather.
 On the other hand, travel trailers are designed with comfort as the main focus.
-They are larger in size - between 15 feet and 32 feet - and their design caters for long-distance trips that involve a lot of highway cruising.)
+They are larger in size - between 15 feet and 32 feet - and their design caters for long-distance trips that involve a lot of highway cruising.
+In addition, they have a higher gross vehicle weight.)
 Registering your Escapod as a camper or camp trailer will also save you money in the long run!